 HEARing Student Voices

-The HEARing Student Voices project is funded by the National Teaching Fellowship Scheme (NTFS) to look at how feedback from assessment, advising and formative HEARs (Higher Education Achievement Reports) impact on student choices in the taught and wider curricula.
+The HEARing Student Voices project has now ended, but it was funded by the National Teaching Fellowship Scheme (NTFS) to look at how feedback from assessment, advising and formative HEARs (Higher Education Achievement Reports) impact on student choices in the taught and wider curricula.

-The project is focused on the formative, development aspects of the HEAR initiative and will run alongside the development of graduate HEARs.
+The project was focused on the formative, development aspects of the HEAR initiative and will run alongside the development of graduate HEARs.